Epiretinal membrane: Treatment

-Surgeons can remove or peel the membrane through the sclera and improve vision by 2 or more Snellen lines.
-Usually the vitreous is replaced at the same time with clear (BSS) fluid, in a vitrectomy.
+Surgeons can remove or peel the membrane through the sclera, improving vision by 2 or more Snellen lines.
+Usually, the vitreous is replaced at the same time with clear (BSS) fluid, in a vitrectomy.
 Surgery is not usually recommended unless the distortions are severe enough to interfere with daily living.

-For severe epiretinal membrane, surgery may be recommended; however, there are the usual hazards of surgery, infections, and a possibility of retinal detachment.
-More common complications are high intraocular pressure, bleeding in the eye, and cataracts, which are the most frequent complication of vitrectomy surgery.
+For severe epiretinal membrane, surgery may be recommended; however, it carries the usual surgical hazards, including infections, and the possibility of retinal detachment.
+More common complications are high intraocular pressure, bleeding in the eye, and cataracts, which are the most frequent complications of vitrectomy surgery.
 Many patients will develop a cataract within the first few years after surgery.
-In fact, the visual distortions and diplopia created by cataracts may sometimes be confused with epiretinal membrane.
+In fact, the visual distortions and diplopia created by cataracts may sometimes be mistaken for epiretinal membrane.

 Epidemiology

 This ocular pathology was first described by Iwanoff in 1865, and it has been shown to occur in about 7% of the population.
-It can occur more frequently in the older population with postmortem studies showing it in 2% of those aged 50 years and 20% in those aged 75 years.
+It can occur more frequently in older adults, with postmortem studies showing it in 2% of those aged 50 years and 20% in those aged 75 years.